-The delicious, sweet teriyaki sauce and the (kind of) hidden veggies in this Teriyaki Turkey Rice Bowl makes this a healthy ground turkey recipe that your whole family will love!
+The delicious, sweet teriyaki sauce and the (kind of) hidden veggies in this Teriyaki Turkey Rice Bowl makes this one of those healthy ground turkey recipes that your whole family will love!

 I love Asian inspired dishes, and Teriyaki is a family favorite.
-The sweet and savory richness of the sauce really compliment the flavors of the meat.
+The sweet and savory richness of the sauce really compliments the flavors of the ground turkey.
 Plus it’s loaded with veggies, which means my kids are eating them!
 You can pair this with steamed rice or noodles, or even wrap it up in a Lettuce Wrap.

 GROUND TURKEY TERIYAKI RICE BOWLS